VeronicaOnMission/VeronicaOnMission.github.io/_pages/partner.md

   overlay_filter: 0.15
 ---

-### These donation links are intended to open a new tab to a separate website.
+#### Please note that these donation links are intended to open a new tab to a separate website.

 [PayPal: @veronicadconner](https://paypal.me/veronicadconner){:target="_blank" .btn .btn--info .btn--large}